 Does the Neighbourhood Area have the River Wye (including the River Lugg) in or next to its boundary?
-Y The River Wye borders Byford, Bridge Sollars and Kenchester Parishes to the south Is the Neighbourhood Area in the hydrological catchment of the River Wye (including the River Lugg) SAC?
-Y The Group Parish is within the hydrological catchment of the River Wye.
-If yes above, does the Neighbourhood Area have mains drainage to deal with foul sewage?
-Y Drainage at Kenchester and Bishopstone flow into Hereford Mains Drainage
+N Neither the River Wye or Lugg are in or are next to the Group Parish Is the Neighbourhood Area in the hydrological catchment of the River Wye (including the River Lugg) SAC?
+N The Group Parish is not within the hydrological catchment of the Wye or Lugg If yes above, does the Neighbourhood Area have mains drainage to deal with foul sewage?
+Not Applicable